kayak/redux-data-model/docs/docs/reduxIntegration.md

 id: redux-integration
 ---

+> WARNING: When the following steps are not properly done, expect to experience ModelNotReduxInitializedError
+> and ModelNotSagaInitializedError during development.

 Before you can use a model in your components, you have to hook its model's reducers into redux.
 The same applies for hooking the model's effects into redux-saga.
 For such do: